EgRoku/social-network-api/readme.md

 ## Usage

-Users may utilize this app to create new users with a valid username and email address, add other users as friends, delete those friends, post thoughts, reactions to those thoughts, and update and delete both thoughts and reactions.
+Users may utilize this app to create a new user with a valid username and email address, add other users as friends, delete those friends, post thoughts, reactions to those thoughts, and update and delete both thoughts and reactions.

  ## Technologies
   * JavaScript